margaretmf/margaretmf.github.io/creativewriting.md

 the land of good soil
 the good going on

-Old Glorym sacred symbol, flag
+Old Glory sacred symbol, flag
 Symbol to pledge
 America, a new constellation
 A land of twinkling lights, burning hearts